withattribution/gold/README.md

 ✓need interface to complete the following
 ✓--> repeat

---> list scans for certain monetary unit
+--> list scans for certain monetary unit (do this now)

-make a reference scan
+✓make a reference scan

 compare a scan to a reference scan

-add the ability to start a "canonical scan" thinking this would be under a /reference scan

 ✓add ability to make repeat scans (solve already sent stream error)

-overlay current scan with canonical scan

-look into making current scan fixed width

 display max amplitudes on graph